diyakharb1029/ecoyaan-checkout-flow/README.md

 ---

-## Assignment Notes
+# Assignment Notes

 This project was created as part of a frontend engineering interview assignment to demonstrate:

-- Next.js SSR capabilities
+- Next.js Server-Side Rendering capabilities
 - State management across multiple checkout steps
 - Responsive UI design
 - Modular and maintainable React architecture